 All Intermediate students in the package or taking the modules are expected to maintain a minimum level of physical fitness.
 Being fast and efficient in the alpine is matter of safety.
-As a guideline, students should strive to be able to hike Mount Walker (to the North Summit) with a 35lbs pack in under 2 hours, or Mailbox Peak to the very top in under 2.5 hours.
-For students weighing less than 130 pounds the weight requirement is reduced to 30 pounds.
-The students in the package are tested on this requirement by their mentors.
+As a guideline, students should strive to be able to hike Mount Walker (to the North Summit) with a 35lbs pack in under 1 hour, or Mount Rose to the top in under 2 hours.
+For students weighing less than 130 lbs. the weight requirement is reduced to 30 lbs.
+The students in the Package are tested on this requirement by their mentors.
 Students taking the modules should strive on their own to meet this requirement.
-Intermediate students who repeatedly hold a climbing party back due to lack of physical fitness will be put on probation (i.e. they won't be able to go on club climbs) until they have proven that they meet the above requirement.